savwicak/oneschool/README.md

 # School Club Design
-a design concept of a school club platform
+a design concept of a school club platform, while i learn tailwind css this is only a design, concept of a school club :D